The three doshas are the central concept in Ayurveda, the three doshas determine our constitutional type, without them one cannot understand Ayurveda.

 However, Ayurveda is not concerned with having all three doshas as equally weighted as possible, but with maintaining the dosha distribution as it existed at birth.

-Ayurvedic doctors and therapists who have mastered pulse diagnosis can still feel this birth constitution later.
+pulse diagnosis can still feel this birth constitution later.

 They also feel where the deviations are, which dosha has increased over the years of life and which dosha should be strengthened.